India's 1st IRDAI Approved Insurance Web Aggregator

 Sum at Risk = Sum Assured - Fund Value for ULIPs where the Death Benefit is either Sum Assured or Fund Value, whichever is higher.

-However, it is equal to only Sum Assured if both Sum Assured and Fund value needs to be paid on death.
+However, it is equal to only the Sum Assured if both Sum Assured and Fund value needs to be paid on death.
 Then the Fund that has been accumulated over the years does not reduce the life’s risk, hence it doesn’t reduce the Sum at Risk.

 And Sum at Risk = Sum Assured for ULIPs where Death Benefit is Sum Assured + Fund Value.

-Deepak Yohannan is the CEO of MyInsuranceClub.
-He enjoys writing on Personal Finance and contributes regularly on sites like Reuters & Moneycontrol.
-He is a strong proponent of online insurance and is often found pointlessly babbling about it!
+Deepak Yohannan is the Founder & CEO of MyInsuranceClub.
+He enjoys writing on Personal Finance and focusses on explaining the basic concepts of insurance in simple language.